idiotboxai/recon_bash_file/README.md

 Config the file by changing the directory path for <b>dirsearch</b>  file<br>
 i.e python3 /dict/dict -l /dict/dict/subdomain.txt -t 100 #add here your directory

+# Warning
+ This code was originally created for personal use, it generates a substantial amount of traffic, please use with caution.
+Also use proxies or vpns to avoiding blaclist of your ip or getting banned by cloudflare or waf service.